Doug Ducey: Governor of Arizona (2015–2023)

 Ducey speaking at a campaign event for Republican presidential nominee Donald Trump in October 2016 with Indiana Governor Mike Pence, the vice-presidential nominee.

 Ducey was sworn into office on January 5, 2015.
 Shortly after his term began, he instituted a state employee hiring freeze in an effort to balance the state budget.
 In March 2015, Ducey signed a $9.1 billion budget that eliminated the state's $1.5 billion budget deficit by reducing spending without instituting a tax increase.
 Ducey has issued balanced budget proposals each fiscal year since 2015.

 On January 15, 2015, Ducey signed an education bill requiring high school students to pass the U.S. citizenship test in order to graduate, making Arizona the first state to require this.

 Ducey issued his first vetoes on March 30, 2015, of HB2150, an amendment to an animal cruelty law that would have excluded livestock animals from protection under that law, and HB2410, which would have prohibited police departments from establishing quotas for traffic citations.

 In April 2016, Ducey signed into law legislation that would bar the state from doing business with companies that boycott Israel.

 On March 31, 2017, Ducey signed SB1367, which mandates that doctors treat babies born alive during abortions or induced early deliveries.
 Late-term abortions had previously been performed in rare circumstances where the life of the baby and the mother was at risk; opponents of the bill said that the new restrictions would force doctors to provide pointless treatment to babies that were not expected to live.

 On April 6, 2017, Ducey signed a major school voucher expansion bill, extending eligibility to every Arizona student.

 On September 4, 2018, it was announced that Ducey had appointed former U.S. Senator Jon Kyl to the U.S. Senate seat that was vacated upon the death of John McCain.
-Kyl resigned from the Senate effective December 31, 2018, and Ducey appointed former Congresswoman Martha McSally to replace him.
+Kyl resigned from the Senate effective December 31, 2018, and Ducey appointed outgoing Congresswoman Martha McSally, who had just lost the U.S. Senate race to Kyrsten Sinema, to replace him.

 On February 22, 2019, President Donald Trump appointed Ducey to the bipartisan Council of Governors.

 In January 2021, Ducey announced that he would not seek the Republican nomination for the U.S. Senate in the 2022 election.

 Leaving office on January 2, 2023, Ducey became Arizona's first Governor since Bruce Babbitt in 1986 who had fully served two four-year terms.